Japan Customs Restricted Items: Careful! Things You Can and Can't Bring Into Japan

 Many things can’t be brought into Japan.
 Having issues when entering the country could ruin your trip, so make sure to check what requires permission beforehand.
 We recommend asking specific agencies for instructions if you are unsure of certain items.

-After working as a grand hostess and web director, became an independent writer in 2013.
-She writes extensively, focusing on love, family issues, and Japanese culture.
-Airports and military bases are her comfort spots.
+After working as a ground hostess and web director, she became an independent writer in 2013.
+She writes extensively on topics such as relationships, family issues, and Japanese culture.
+Airports and military bases are her favorite relaxation spots.

 *Prices and options mentioned are subject to change.